idamariasofie/mildew-detection/README.md

 Despite these troubleshooting efforts, the problem persisted, and the 403 error persisted.
 Faced with this obstacle, I made the decision to download the data set directly and import it into my IDE.
 While this course of action necessitated alterations to the code and structure of my DataCollection workbook, I remained steadfast in my determination to progress with the project.

+### Install OpenCV

+- During installing OpenCV I keept on getting the same error over and over (libGL.so.1: cannot open shared object file: No such file or directory) After some research I found out that I could instead install OpenCV - headless to solve the error.

 ## Deployment